-OVERVIEW: This funder supports education, social services, human services, culture, and humanitarian programs throughout the state of Oklahoma.
-Unsolicited letters of inquiry are accepted twice per year.
+OVERVIEW: The Sarkeys Foundation supports education, social services, human services, culture, humanitarian programs, scientific research, and animal welfare throughout the state of Oklahoma.

-FUNDING AREAS: Education, social services, human services, culture, humanitarian programs
+FUNDING AREAS: Education, social services, human services, culture, humanitarian programs, scientific research, animal welfare

 IP TAKE: Sarkeys prefers to fund Oklahoma groups that have been on the local nonprofit scene for at least three years.
 Areas of interest are broad, and Oklahoma City groups typically fare very well.

 PROFILE: Established in 1962, the Sarkeys Foundation is based in Norman, Oklahoma, and founded by Sarkeys J. (S.J.)
 Sarkeys.
 He was born in Lebanon and came to America (St. Louis, Missouri) at the age of 17.
 His work took him through Oklahoma, where he was lured in by the booming oil industry.
 Grantmaking areas of interest are education, social services, human services, culture, humanitarian programs, scientific research, and animal welfare.

 The Sarkeys funding categories are broad and encompass many different types of nonprofit causes.
 However, the foundation does not normally support hospitals, operating expenses, start-up groups, religious organizations, or anything based outside Oklahoma.
 This is a funder that occasionally awards challenge grants.
 Top grantees include the Peggy and Charles Stephenson Cancer Center at the University of Oklahoma, the Oklahoma Medical Research Foundation, Angels Foster Family Network, Education and Employment Ministry, and the YMCA in Oklahoma City.